laityts/android_device_xiaomi_laurus/README.md

-# Device Tree for Mi A3 (laurel_sprout)
+# Device Tree for Xiaomi CC 9E (laurus)

-The Mi A3 (codenamed "laurel_sprout") is a mid-range smartphone from Xiaomi.
+The Mi CC 9E (codenamed "laurus") is a mid-range smartphone from Xiaomi.
 It was announced and released in July 2019.

 ## Device specifications